Research Areas

 Addiction

-We discovered – and exclusively control – the link between phosphodiesterase 7 (PDE7) and any form of addiction or compulsive disorder.
-We have shown that our PDE7 inhibitor OMS527 blocks both craving and relapse across animal models of nicotine, cocaine, opioid and alcohol addiction as well as binge eating.
-PDE7 inhibitors also appear to avoid a major drawback of all currently marketed anti-addiction drugs – the depression of pleasure derived from other activities (e.g., social interaction, sex, sports, etc.) – which is responsible for poor patient compliance.
-Also, PDE7 inhibitors have been shown to be nonaddictive in animal models.
+One in six Americans 12 years of age or older experienced a substance use disorder in 20211, resulting in estimated societal costs in excess of several trillion dollars annually.
+Currently marketed drugs for addiction are, at best, only partially effective.
+Omeros discovered – and exclusively controls – the link between phosphodiesterase 7 (PDE7) and any form of addiction or compulsive disorder.
+We have shown that our PDE7 inhibitor OMS527 reduces both craving and relapse across animal models of nicotine, cocaine, opioid, and alcohol addiction as well as binge eating.
+PDE7 inhibitors also appear to avoid a major drawback of all currently marketed anti-addiction drugs – depression of the “reward system” or pleasure derived from other activities (e.g., social interaction, sex, sports, etc.), which is responsible for poor patient compliance.
+Importantly, PDE7 inhibitors have been shown to be nonaddictive in animal models.

 Immuno-oncology